lupswitch/device-authorization/README.md

 ```

-Add to your controller Auth
+Add to your controller Auth to receive email confirmations
 ```php
 /**
 * Device authorization -  match in ip and user agent